abberdeen/circuitid-csharp/docs/MessageBrandsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new MessageBrandsApi(Configuration.Default);
-            var messagebrands = new Messagebrands(); // Messagebrands | The JSON object that will be posted to the REST API endpoint.
+            var messagebrandsCreateOrPatch = new MessagebrandsCreateOrPatch(); // MessagebrandsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetMessageBrand200Response result = apiInstance.CreateMessageBrand(messagebrands);
+                GetMessageBrand200Response result = apiInstance.CreateMessageBrand(messagebrandsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)